vislak/campSocial/README.md

 # campSocial
-YelpCamp is based on the popular Yelp.com , the difference being it focuses on the campgrounds that any host/owner can post for the users across the globe to check and review.
+campSocial is based on the popular Yelp.com , the difference being it focuses on the campgrounds that any host/owner can post for the users across the globe to check and review.

 The application is hosted on heroku and can be accessed at the below web address
 https://campsocial.herokuapp.com/